nassernajibi/WGEN-v2.0/README.md

 **Now you can run `config.simulations.R`!**

-We again remind you that running will need a considerable disk space as it depends on the spatiotemporal dimensions of the input files and the length of outputs (e.g., *how many years of weather simulations to generate?*).
+We again remind you that running will need a considerable disk space as it depends on the spatiotemporal dimensions of the input files and the length of outputs, e.g., *how many years of weather simulations to generate?*

 #### To plot different weather diagnostics